promise-authentication/promise_authentication/app/views/about/_draft.html.md

-I promise, you'll want to hear this about authentication.

-Embrace the single point of failure and make that as secure, accessible and user friendly as possible.

-When signing up to a new digital service, you currently have two choices:

-Make up a new password ___or___ sign up using Facebook, Google or the like.
-That is: Use the same password you use everywhere, even though you know you shouldn't and feel guilty about it ___or___ share your personal data between more or less trustworthy organisations.

-What an awful way to start a new relationship.

-When revisiting a digital service on a new device, you need to recall how you signed up in the first place to succesfully login.
-You can't.
-Cross your fingers and click "Forgot my password".

-What an awful way to resume a relationship.

-We can do better.

-<%= name %> is here to show you how.

-<%= name %> is an attempt to solve the underlying challenge.
-Not just treating the symptoms.

 There is a middleground, where you can have one password, and still share no personal data between the digital services you use.

-They all ask us to come up with new passwords.
-We won't though &mdash; even though we know we should.
-We feel guilty.
-Stupid.
-What an awful way to start a new relationship.

-We can do better!

-#{name} provides authentication as a service.
-Only that.
-No sharing of personal data.
-Just authentication.

 It will provide digital services with authentication as a service, and provide us all with an opportunity to stop the madness of having to make up countless passwords that we have no change of remembering.